Evaluating Local Explanations using White-box Models: Local model-agnostic explanations and functionally-grounded evaluation

-Explanations are evaluated with regards to their robustness following the introduction of Lipschitz noise to the explained instances in \citet{alvarez2018robustness}.
-The authors empirically show that some explanation techniques including Local Interpretable Model-agnostic Explanations (LIME) are not robust to the Lipschitz noise and therefore have low robustness.
-In \citet{camburu2019can}, the robustness of Local Interpretable Model-agnostic Explanations (LIME), SHapley Additive exPlanations (SHAP) and Learn To eXplain (L2X) (\citet{chen2018learning}) are studied following the introduction of irrelevant features to the explained instance in a sentiment analysis task.
+\textit{Robustness} of explanations on the other hand measures the difference in explanations of a single instance after adding noise or redundancy to the features of the explained instance \citep{alvarez2018robustness, camburu2019can}.
+The main rationale behind this category of evaluation techniques is that a robust explanation technique should provide explanations that are resilient with respect to the added noise and assign relatively low importance scores to redundant features. \citep{alvarez2018robustness} empirically show that some explanation techniques including LIME are not robust to Lipschitz noise.
+In \citep{camburu2019can}, the robustness of LIME, SHAP and Learn To eXplain (L2X) \citep{chen2018learning} is studied following the introduction of irrelevant features to the explained instance in a sentiment analysis task.
 According to the results, L2X explanations outperform other explanation techniques across different measures of robustness that are proposed in the study.
-One limitation of this category of evaluation techniques is that changes in the feature values of instances can introduce out-of-distribution data.
-As a result, predictions by the black-box model can have high uncertainty as discussed in \citet{ lakkaraju2020robust,rahnama2019study}.
+One limitation of this category of evaluation techniques is that changing the feature values of the input instance can turn it into an out-of-distribution data point.
+This can lead to highly uncertain predictions by the black-box model which makes it impossible to distinguish between a failing black-box and a failing explanation \citep{ lakkaraju2020robust, rahnama2019study}.
+In section \ref{sec:experiment:robustness}, we perform experiments that measure the robustness of the explanation techniques in this study.

-In contrast to the studies mentioned in this section, we propose a functionally-grounded procedure that directly measures the accuracy of explanations.
-Our proposed procedure extracts the ground truth systematically and measures the similarity between an explanation and the ground truth.
+Both classes of techniques suffer from the fact that there is no objective way to directly derive the accuracy of an explanation solely based on the change of the black-box's output.
+Changing a feature value deemed important by an explanation does not necessarily lead to a change in the model's output.
+Similarly, if changing the feature moves the data point off the training data manifold, the output of the black-box might change dramatically \citep{lipton2018detecting}.

+In contrast to ablation and robustness methods, we propose an evaluation method that extracts the true importance scores from the LOR and compares them directly to local explanations obtained from other explanation techniques.